syncfusion-content/maui-docs/MAUI/ListView/item-drag-and-drop.md

  * Items can be reordered in the same group or in other groups but, no groups can be added to other groups.
  * Groups, header, and footer cannot be reordered.

-TTo enable drag and drop using 'OnHold', follow the code example below.
+To enable drag and drop using `OnHold`, follow the code example below.

 {% tabs %}
 {% highlight xaml %}